Itsey/itsey.github.io/docs/diags-guide-quickstart.md

 // Not normally required but for small test apps that close quickly it can help b.FLush();
 ```

+You would not normally require to call Flush at the end but the small sample console applications here sometimes end before the trace can be written so for this sample application its included.
+Production applications tend to run long enough not to require the flush.

 #### A Note On Security